asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 Avoid using a public subnet or public IP addresses for private, internal tasks.
 According CG Security Standards we are not allowed to have any public IP address from ECS Services.
 It allows malicious actors to get into the network.
 When creating a Amazon ECS Service, you have a option to enable to "Assign public IP address".
 We should not allow any ECS Cluster have a public IP address.

 If you are running a service that handles private, internal information, you should not put it into a public subnet or use a public IP address.
 For example, imagine that you have one task, which is an API gateway for authentication and access control.
-You have another background worker task that handles sensitive information.
+You have another background worker task that handles sensitive information.<br>

 **How?**